ruuda/blog/posts/build-system-insights.md

  * [Build Systems à la Carte][carte]
    by Andrey Mokhov, Neil Mitchell, and Simon Peyton Jones, classifies build tools based on their rebuilding strategy and scheduling algorithm.
+ * [Build Tools as Pure Functional Programs][bpfunc], gets to the heart of what a build tool is, and draws analogies with functional programming, in particular between higher-order functions and building toolchains as part of the build.
  * [Compilers are Databases][dotty],
    a talk by Martin Odersky,
    explains how functional reactive programming can be applied to compilers.